Punktum-dk/sb-service-specification/README.md

 The documentation is aimed at registrars for support of end-customers interacting with SB.
 The documentation is kept in English.
 The Self-service portals supports both Danish and English.

-Screenshots for depicting features can be seen bu clicking the :eye_speech_bubble: icon.
+Screenshots for depicting features can be seen by clicking the :eye_speech_bubble: icon.
 In the documentation the English versions are linked and used, equivalent versions in Danish are available in the screenshots directory of this repository, see also: [References](#references).

 Do note that the specification describes the latest released service.
 Service version is listed in the Document History, so given changes implemented in the service are reflected in the specification.